 Click New Monitor Mix to open a new default mix template.
-For the Clarett 8Pre USB, clicking New Monitor Mix opens the 2 Channel Analogue preset.
+For the Clarett 8Pre, clicking New Monitor Mix opens the 2 Channel Analogue preset.

-Click Load from device to retrieve the settings internal to the hardware interface and load them into Focusrite Control.
+Click Load from device to retrieve the settings that are internal to the hardware interface and load them into Focusrite Control.
 This could be useful if you are connecting your interface to a different computer for example.

-INPUT SETTINGS PAGE
+DEVICE SETTINGS PAGE

-Clarett USB interfaces have a variety of hardware functions operated from Focusrite Control, rather than physical controls on the unit itself.
+Clarett interfaces have a variety of hardware functions that are operated from Focusrite Control, rather than by physical controls on the unit itself.

-The Input Settings page gives you access to these functions.
-The page for the Clarett 8Pre USB looks like this:
+The Device Settings page gives you access to these functions.
+The page for the Clarett 8Pre looks like this: